syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 Text annotation feature in the Blazor Image Editor component provides the capability to add and customize labels, captions, and other text elements directly onto the image.
 With this feature, you can easily insert text at specific locations within the image and customize various aspects of the text to meet your requirements.

-You have control over the customization options including text content, font family, font style and font size for the text annotation.
+You have control over the customization options including text content, font family, font style, font color, fill color, stroke color, stroke width and font size for the text annotation.

 ### Add a text